 The price of our common stock fluctuates significantly, which may result in losses for investors.
 The market price of our common stock has been volatile.
-From January 1, 2004 to April 13, 2007, the last daily sale price of our common stock reported by the New York Stock Exchange ranged from a low of \$6.25 per share to a high of \$36.65 per share.
+From January 1, 2005 to April 25, 2008, the sale price of our common stock reported by the New York Stock Exchange ranged from a low of \$12.34 per share to a high of \$73.70 per share.
 We expect our stock to continue to be subject to fluctuations as a result of a variety of factors, including factors beyond our control.
 These include:

-· changes in oil and natural gas prices;

-- variations in quarterly drilling, recompletions, acquisitions and operating results; - · changes in financial estimates by securities analysts; - changes in market valuations of comparable companies; - · additions or departures of key personnel; or - · future sales of our stock.
+- production variance from expectations; - · volatility of oil and natural gas prices; - · hedging results; - · changes in financial estimates by securities analysts; - · changes in market valuations of comparable companies; - · additions or departures of key personnel; and - · future sales of our stock.